-Sixty days is still young in sobriety, you should still monitor their activity enough to ensure that they are not setting themselves up for relapse.
+Sixty days is still young in sobriety, and you should still monitor their activity enough to ensure that they are not setting themselves up for relapse.

 - Start to plan what life after treatment will be like for your son or daughter and how things will be different than before.
-This ensures that you will not go back to your enabling behavior and stay focused on their future and where you hope to see them in a year or two.
+This ensures that you will not return to your enabling behavior and stay focused on their future and where you hope to see them in a year or two.

 - If they leave treatment and visit or come home, make sure they are coming back to a safe environment.
 Alcoholics do not want to come over to visit and see Alcohol bottles, shot glasses, wine glasses, or anything that can trigger them.
-If they use to stay in their room to isolate and watch T.V. make sure that there is no T.V. in their room anymore.
+If they used to stay in their room to isolate and watch T.V., make sure that there is no T.V. in their room anymore.
 This will help them not fall back into their old habits and living style.

-Some think that stressing them out will only make them susceptible to relapse, which can be true, but stress is part of life and somebody who wants to live a sober life must learn to deal with stress without using drugs or alcohol as a coping mechanism.
+Some think that stressing them out will only make them susceptible to relapse, which can be true, but stress is part of life, and somebody who wants to live a sober life must learn to deal with stress without using drugs or alcohol as a coping mechanism.

 - Start to express all your feelings about your son or daughter to them.
 Whether you are proud or disappointed, express how you feel.
-This might hurt your son or daughter’s feelings, but it will also prepare him or her for struggles in the future and to not cope with drug use.
+This might hurt your son or daughter’s feelings, but it will also prepare him or her for struggles in the future and not to cope with drug use.